danigorbaciov/docs.wavesplatform/docs/en/ride/getting-started.md

 `STDLIB_VERSION` sets the version of the standard library.
 The latest version currently in production is 3.

 `CONTENT_TYPE` sets the type of the file you're working on.
 There are different content types, `DAPP` and `EXPRESSION`.
 The `DAPP` type allows you to define functions and finish execution with certain transactions (changes to the blockchain), as well as using annotations.
-The `EXPRESSION` type should always return a boolean value, since it’s used as a predicate for transaction validation.
+The `EXPRESSION` type should always return a boolean value, since it is used as a predicate for transaction validation.

 `SCRIPT_TYPE` sets the entity type we want to add to the script to change its default behavior.
 Ride scripts can be attached to either an `ACCOUNT` or `ASSET`.